A Bold New Idea: 1969-1984

 Work commenced quickly on the establishment of programs, fundraising, communications, and staff hiring.
 The statewide Candy Day fundraising campaign began in 1970.
 Land was received from the South Carolina Hospital Association for the construction of a permanent Lions building and Eye Bank in West Columbia.
 Tax exempt status was granted by the IRS in 1973 and the South Carolina Lions Sight Conservation Foundation was chartered the following year to focus on fundraising.
 A statewide publication, The Palmetto Lion, was created.
 Past District Governor (PDG) Obe Rosvold was hired as the first Executive Director in 1974 and staff moved into the new office building in Columbia.

 Under Obe’s leadership the first Mobile Vision Program was established with the assistance of the South Carolina Commission for the Blind (SCCB) in 1974.
-A few years later the Lions Hearing Aid Bank and Affordable Eye Surgery Program were created in 1976.
-Camps for the blind began in 1977.
+A few years later the Affordable Eye Surgery Program was created in 1976.
 Eye glass collection boxes were distributed statewide in 1981.
 A new self-contained Health Screening Unit (HSU) was purchased in partnership with the SCCB in 1984.

 With the establishment of these programs, services to the blind and visually impaired continued to grow.